Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Install the required software

-To run a JAR file, we need to install the Java Runtime Engine (JRE); the application will start the webserver on a specific port (8080 by default).
+To run a JAR file, we must install the Java Runtime Engine (JRE); the application will start the webserver on a specific port (8080 by default).

 At this step, the application is running on the server but is not accessible to the Internet; Nginx comes to the rescue to allow us to set up a reverse proxy.